 8. What the world said

 or make your own story up!
 Be as funny and creative as you can!

 Over to you now.
-Have you played Consequences?
-Tell us how you got on in the comments below.
+Has this inspired you to play?
+Have you ever taught your child how to play Consequences?
+Tell us in the comments below.